 - FUNDING CERTIFICATION AND AGREEMENT

-- Hampden-Sydney College has signed and returned the CARES Act Funding Certification and Agreement to the Department of Education.
+Hampden-Sydney College signed the CARES Act Funding Certification and Agreement on April 15, 2020, and returned it to the Department of Education on April 16, 2020.
 The College intends to use $339,954, or no less than 50% of the funds received under Section 18004(a)(1) of the CARES Act, to provide emergency financial aid grants to students.

-- The amount of funds that Hampden-Sydney College has received from the Department of Education pursuant to the College’s Certification and Agreement for the emergency financial aid grants to students is $339,954.
+Hampden-Sydney College received $339,954 from the Department of Education pursuant to the College’s Certification and Agreement for the emergency financial aid grants to students.

 - Pell Grant eligible students are receiving $900.

 - FAFSA filers with Expected Family Contribution (EFC) above Pell but less than $20,000 are receiving $650.

 - FAFSA filers with EFC of $20,000-$40,000 are receiving $400.

 - FAFSA filers with EFC above $40,000 and who demonstrate financial need are receiving $200.

 - For FAFSA filers with demonstrated financial need enrolled in May Term 2020, the grant amounts were: $200 for those enrolled in one regular class; $250 for those enrolled in more than one regular class; $250 for those enrolled in a 10-week class; and $400 for those enrolled in more than one 10-week class.